-Standard Plans and Behavioral Health I/DD Tailored Plans must contract with a sufficient number of providers to ensure that all services covered under the contract are available and accessible to beneficiaries in a timely manner, as required under 42 CFR 438.206.
+Standard Plans and BH I/DD Tailored Plans must contract with a sufficient number of providers to ensure that all services covered under the contract are available and accessible to beneficiaries in a timely manner, as required under 42 CFR 438.206.
 To ensure this, under state law, Standard Plans must include any willing providers in their networks, except when a plan is unable to negotiate rates.
-Behavioral Health I/DD Tailored Plans must include any willing providers for physical Draft for Public Comment: North Carolina's Quality Strategy for NC Medicaid Managed Care health and pharmacy services but, as set forth in N.C.
-Gen. Stat. § 108D-23, have the authority to maintain closed networks for Behavioral Health, I/DD, and TBI services.
-As described previously, Standard Plans and Behavioral Health I/DD Tailored Plans must also contract with all "essential providers" in their area unless the Department approves an alternative arrangement.
+BH I/DD Tailored Plans must include any willing providers for physical health and pharmacy services but, as set forth in N.C.
+Gen. Stat. § 108D-23, have the authority to maintain closed networks for BH, I/DD and TBI services.
+As described previously, Standard Plans and BH I/DD Tailored Plans must also contract with all "essential providers" in their area unless the Department approves an alternative arrangement.
 North Carolina also seeks to ensure the availability of services through, among other things, its network adequacy standards, which include both time and distance standards and appointment wait-time standards (see above).
 Other requirements on managed care networks and the availability of services covered under the contract include:

-- Direct access to a women's health specialist for covered care necessary to provide women's routine and preventive health care services (note that this is in addition to the enrollee's designated source of primary care if that source is not a women's health specialist); - Direct access to emergency services, children's screening services, primary care services, school-based clinic services and LHD services; - Direct access to behavioral health services, such that Standard Plans and Behavioral Health I/DD Tailored Plans will not require beneficiaries to obtain a referral or prior authorization for at least one mental health assessment and at least one substance dependence use disorder assessment from a participating provider in any calendaryear; - Direct access to covered services offered by family planning providers and/or family planning services; - Direct access to specialists, for beneficiaries with special health care needs (defined under subsection 5, "Coordination and Continuity of Care"), in a manner that is appropriate for the beneficiaries' health condition and age; - Access to a second opinion from either a network provider or an out-of-network provider (to be arranged by the plan), at no cost to the enrollee; - Access to necessary covered services from an out-of-network provider for as long as the plan's network is unable to provide such services; - Access to covered services 24 hours a day, 7 days a week, when medically necessary; - Access to network providers during hours of operation that are no less than the hours of operation offered to commercial enrollees or, if the provider serves only Medicaid beneficiaries, comparable to NC Medicaid Direct; - Timely access to contracted services for the tribal population; - Access to a pharmacy network within time and distance standards; - Access to telehealth, virtual patient communications and remote patient monitoring as a tool for facilitating timely access to needed services that are not available within the plan's network and in accordance with the 1H: Telehealth, Virtual Patient Communications and Remote Patient Monitoring Policy.
+- Direct access to a women's health specialist for covered care necessary to provide women's routine and preventive health care services (note that this is in addition to the enrollee's designated source of primary care if that source is not a women's health specialist). - Direct access to emergency services, children's screening services, primary care services, schoolbased clinic services and LHD services. - Direct access to behavioral health services, such that Standard Plans and BH I/DD Tailored Plans will not require beneficiaries to obtain a referral or prior authorization for at least one mental health assessment and at least one substance dependence use disorder assessment from a participating provider in any calendaryear. - Direct access to covered services offered by family planning providers and/or family planning services. - Direct access to specialists, for beneficiaries with special health care needs (defined under subsection 5, "Coordination and Continuity of Care"), in a manner that is appropriate for the beneficiaries' health condition and age. - Access to a second opinion from either a, in-network provider or an out-of-network provider (to be arranged by the plan), at no cost to the enrollee. - Access to necessary covered services from an out-of-network provider for as long as the plan's network is unable to provide such services. - Access to covered services 24 hours a day, 7 days a week, when medically necessary. - Access to network providers during hours of operation that are no less than the hours of operation offered to commercial enrollees or, if the provider serves only Medicaid beneficiaries, comparable to NC Medicaid Direct. - Timely access to contracted services for the tribal population. - Access to a pharmacy network within time and distance standards. - Access to telehealth, virtual patient communications and remote patient monitoring as a tool for facilitating timely access to needed services that are not available within the plan's network and in accordance with the 1H: Telehealth, Virtual Patient Communications and Remote Patient Monitoring Policy.